p2made/p2vagrant/docs/01_Create_Bare_VM.md

 # 01 Create Bare VM

-Updated: 2024-02-02
+Updated: 2024-02-11

 --

 Here I create a bare VM with an ARM build of Ubuntu & `vmware_desktop` as the Vagrant provider.
-In step 3 I install fish shell, & Swift.
-After that fish is the shell in `ssh` sessions, & provisioning scripts are in Swift (this is a Mac project after all 🙃).
+In step 3 I install fish shell.
+After that fish is the shell in `ssh` sessions & provisioning scripts.

 The instructions given assume the use of [Homebrew](https://brew.sh).
 If you don't have it installed, run...